element-hq/element-web/code_style.md

     }
     ```

-37. Avoid functions whose behaviour / return type varies with different parameter types.
+37. Avoid functions whose fundamental behaviour varies with different parameter types.
-    Multiple return types are fine, but the function's fundamental behaviour should not
+    Multiple return types are fine, but if the function's behaviour is going to change significantly,
-    change according its arguments: have two separate functions.
-For example, `SDKConfig.get()`
+    have two separate functions.
+For example, `SDKConfig.get()` with a string param which returns the
-    with a string param which returns the type according to the param given is ok, but `SDKConfig.get()`
+    type according to the param given is ok, but `SDKConfig.get()` with no args returning the whole
-    with no args returning the whole config object would not be: this should just be a separate function.
+    config object would not be: this should just be a separate function.

 ## React